Great Karimun

-Great Karimun (Karimun Besar), also known as Nuwi Island, is one of the islands in the Riau Islands province of Indonesia, administratively part of Karimun Regency.
+Great Karimun (Karimun Besar), also known as Mawas Island, is one of the islands in the Riau Islands province of Indonesia, administratively part of Karimun Regency.
 It lies about 37 km southwest of Singapore, 54 km west of Batam, 24 km northeast of Rangsang Island and 32 km north of Kundur Island.

 History

 In the past, Great Karimun Island was the destination of foreign traders and the Malay Kings.
 Sixteenth century Portuguese reports claimed that the island was inhabited, possibly by the Orang Laut.
 In the 18th and 19th centuries, the island was part of the Johor Sultanate then the Riau-Lingga Sultanate.

 Around 1615 agents of the Dutch East India Company (VOC) inspected the northwestern coast of the island for the possible construction of a fortification.
 The proposed fort, however, was never built.
 Two centuries later, Colonel William Farquhar surveyed the island after receiving permission from the Bugis Raja Muda of Johor, Raja Ja'afar.
-Although Karimun was deemed to be of great strategic value at the confluence of the Singapore and Melaka Straits, it was found to have insufficient sources fresh water to sustain a British trading post and a settlement.
+Although Karimun was deemed to be of great strategic value at the confluence of the Singapore and Melaka Straits, it was found to have insufficient sources fresh water, rocky land and inhospitable harbour which was unsuitable to sustain a British trading post and a settlement.

 Geography

-The island's main city is Tanjung Balai Karimun.
-As at the 2020 Census, the regency of Karimun had a population of 253,457 with the majority of the people living in Great Karimun.
-Notable landmarks on the island include Mount Jantan, the beaches of Pelawan and Pongkar, and the Pongkar Waterfall.
+The island's main town is Tanjung Balai Karimun, usually just called Karimun, situated at the southern end of the island.
+As at the 2020 Census, the regency of Karimun had a population of 253,457 with the majority (about 60%) of the people living on Great Karimun and its adjacent small islands; the official estimate as at mid 2024 was 263,344, projected to rise to 266,009 at mid 2025; of these, 152,809 lived on Great Karimun (including Little Karimun Island to the northeast, Assan Island to the northwest, and other surrounding small islands) in mid 2023.
+The great majority of the population live in the south of the island, notably in the highly urbanised districts of Karimun and Meral, but there are significant industrial developments all along the west coast, including an oil terminal and a shipyard.
+Notable landmarks on the island include Mount Jantan, the beaches of Pelawan, Ketam and Pongkar, and the Pongkar Waterfall.